-The ZBA Proceeding was the subject of Decision, Order and Judgment dated September 17, 2009, dismissing the Article 78 proceeding and determining that the Zoning Board's decision to grant the Prior Approvals was "supported by ample evidence in the record. . . [and that the Zoning Board] properly balanced the factors required to be considered by Village Law. . ."
-ZBA Decision, p.
-3. Similarly, the Second Proceeding was the subject of a Decision, Order and Judgment, dated October 2, 2009, dismissing the Article 78 proceeding and finding that the determinations adopted pursuant to Article 8 of the New York State Environmental Conservation Law and the rules and regulations promulgated thereunder at 6 N.Y.C.R.R.
+The ZBA Proceeding was the subject of a Decision, Order and Judgment dated September 17, 2009, dismissing the Article 78 proceeding and determining that the Zoning Board's decision to grant the Prior Approvals was "supported by ample evidence in the record. . . [and that the Zoning Board] properly balanced the factors required to be considered by Village Law. . ."
+Similarly, the Second Proceeding was the subject of a Decision, Order and Judgment, dated October 2, 2009, dismissing the Article 78 proceeding and finding that the determinations adopted pursuant to Article 8 of the New York State Environmental Conservation Law and the rules and regulations promulgated thereunder at 6 N.Y.C.R.R.
 Part 617 (collectively "SEQRA") were both procedurally and substantively in compliance with applicable law.
-(Copies of the Decisions in both Article 78 proceedings are annexed hereto and made a part hereof).
-No appeal was taken from these Supreme Court decisions.
+No appeals were taken from these Supreme Court decisions.